rweather/berkeley-softfloat-3-6502/README.md

     mos-sim example

 As can be seen, it is a little awkward to use the floating-point routines without compiler support.
-Eventually this library or something like it may be integrated into LLVM-MOS so that you can use normal floating-point C code.
+Compiler support is in progress.

 There are some more examples in the `examples` directory.